-1.11 Once initiated, the relationship with a utility has often been maintained by further loans in support of further expansion.
+naintained by further loans in support of further expansion.
 There are a number of companies with which the Bank has been associated more or less continuously since the early 1950s or even earlier, such as CFE in Mexico, KESC in Pakistan, Chidral in Colombia, ENDESA in Chile and CEMIG in Brazil, and there are numerous companies with which similarly continuous relationships have been maintained since the late 1950s or early 1960s.
-Interruptions in the Bank's series of loans to such companies, where they have occurred, have generally resulted from delays by the company or, more often, the Government authorities in taking certain steps -- for instance, to increase electricity tariffs -- upon which the Bank insisted.
+Interruptions in the Bank's series of loans to such companies, where they have occurred, have generally resulted from delays by the company or, more often, the Government authorities in taking certain steps - for instance, to increase electricity tariffs - upon which the Bank insisted.
 Other interruptions have resulted from deteriorations in the country's economic situation or economic policies, which caused the temporary cessation of all Bank lending to that country, or from the availability of funds from other sources to finance an expansion program (e.g. U.S. AID for KESC and IDB for Chidral).

-Justification of power projects for Bank financing has always 1.12 been principally by means of establishing some rough relationship between the expected growth of peak demand for power in the market area served by the borrowing company, and the amount of system generating trausmitting and capacity required to meet that demand.
+Justification of power projects for Bank financing has always 1.12 been principally by means of establishing some rough relationship between the expected growth of peak demand for power in the market area served by the borrowing company, and the amount of system generating capacity required to meet that demand.
 The Bank and its borrowers have tended to plan on the premise that no kilowatt-hour is more expensive than the one that is not available, and hence, that all demand in the existing service area must be met.
 The borrowers or their consultants have prepared load growth forecasts, normally on the basis of past trends or of experience in other countries, sometimes with special adjustments for any backlog of unmet demand or for major new industrial loads expected to arise in the near future.
-In a few instances, as in Turkey in 1957 and Pakistan in 1956, the Bank has made a detailed study of load growth, but normally its staff has made some overall judgments as to the adequacy of the load forecast and accepted the borrower's projection, possibly with minor amendments; on the few occasions when sophisticated techniques of analysis have been applied the results have often turned out no better than those based on balanced judgments, and sometimes worse.
-Capacity installation has generally been planned in such a way as to meet the projected demand plus some simple but fairly conservative reserve criterion as insurance against shortage -- e.g. 10%-15% of system capacity, 'largest unit out,' or for hydroelectric systems, use of lowest recorded flow year for capacity planning a combination of them.
+In a few instances, as in Turkey in 1957 and an independent Pakistan in 1966, the Bank has made a detailed study of load growth, but Mormally its staff has made some overall judgments as to the adequacy of the load forecast and accepted the borrower's projection, possibly with minor amendments; On the few occasions when sophisticated techniques of analysis have been applied the results have often turned out no better than those based on balanced judgments, and sometimes worse.
+Capacity installation has generally been planned in such a way as to meet the projected demand plus some simple but fairly conservative reserve criterion as insurance against shortage -- e.g. 10%-15% of system capacity, 'largest unit out,' or for hydroelectric systems, use of lowest recorded flow year for capacity planning.